Duration & Fees

 £180 deposit at time of booking – balance payment of project fee due 12 weeks before departure

-- Financing that goes directly back into the projects themselves, to buy building materials, books, equipment etc
+- Financing that goes directly back into the projects themselves, to buy building materials, books, equipment etc. It also covers operational costs such as housing, communication, and project vehicles

-- Airport transfers from Livingstone Airport on arrival and departure
+- All airport transfers from Livingstone International Airport upon arrival and departure

 What's not included